Mikasa Sports

 Mikasa Corporation (株式会社 ミカサ, Kabushiki Kaisha Mikasa) is a Japanese sports equipment and athletic goods company with its international corporate headquarters located in Nishi-ku, Hiroshima, Chūgoku.
 Specializing in equipment for ball games, the balls manufactured by Mikasa for sports football, Korfball, basketball, volleyball, waterpolo and handball are often used for official matches, games and competitions.

-Most notably, Mikasa volleyballs are the official balls for all Fédération Internationale de Volleyball (International Volleyball Federation) worldwide competitions, and numerous domestic leagues outside of North America.
+Most notably, Mikasa volleyballs are the official balls for all Fédération Internationale de Volleyball (International Volleyball Federation) worldwide competitions, and numerous domestic leagues.
 Mikasa volleyballs are the official ball for the Olympics.
-Presently clubs, regions, high schools, colleges, and tournaments throughout the U.S. use Mikasa volleyballs.

 History

-Mikasa was founded in 1917 as the Hiroshima Gomu Corporation.
+Mikasa was founded in 1917 as the Hiroshima Gomu Corporation ("Hiroshima Rubber Corporation").
 The company began its life producing many different types of rubber products, such as flip-flops and dodgeballs.
 It began using the Mikasa brand name on its sports products in 1935, and in the early 1940s was consolidated with a number of rival rubber companies.
 Following World War II, the company grew rapidly: Mikasa volleyballs made their Olympic debut at the 1964 Tokyo Olympics, and in the 1970s the company began to expand globally.
 Since 1980, Mikasa has also produced the official Olympic water polo ball.